Family of 8, including 5 children, found shot to death in a southwest Utah home, officials say - Local News 8

 “We won’t know the mindsets, the thoughts, of the individuals who experienced this tragedy.
 But we all can pray that their families and the neighbors can come to an understanding of what happened in this place, probably within a day or two or maybe longer,” Dotson said.

+Utah Gov. Spencer Cox asked the public to keep the Enoch community in their prayers.

-“Our hearts go out to all those affected by this senseless violence.
-Please keep the community of Enoch in your prayers,” Utah Gov. Spencer Cox said in a tweet Wednesday.
+“Our hearts go out to all those affected by this senseless violence,” Cox said in a tweet Wednesday.

 Utah Lt.
 Gov. Deidre Henderson also offered her condolences in a tweet saying, “What a tragedy.
 I’m praying for the community of Enoch tonight.”